Yizack/mappedlove/docs/mapping/public-map.md

 Share your map with others by sending them the link.
 While anyone with the link can access and view the map, editing privileges are exclusive to you and your partner.

+> [!NOTE]
-Your public map will not be indexed by search engines, ensuring that your shared memories remain private and secure and only accessible to those with the link.
+> Your public map will not be indexed by search engines, ensuring that your shared memories remain private and secure and only accessible to those with the link.

 ## Sharing your map